-It is estimated that the highly sensitive people make up around 20% of the worldwide population, men and women in equal measure.
+In equal measure, it is estimated that highly sensitive people make up around 20% of the worldwide population, men and women.

-High sensitivity is not a defect or disease, but simply a trait like hair colour, left-handedness or having freckles.
-Most of the population analyse information using mainly the left-brain hemisphere, while highly sensitive people mainly use the right hemisphere.
+High sensitivity is not a defect or disease but simply a trait like hair colour, left-handedness or having freckles.
+Most people analyse information using the left-brain hemisphere, while highly sensitive people mainly use the right hemisphere.

 However, there are common traits for highly sensitive people.

-Overthinking.
-As their extremely detailed mental analysis gets them a much wider number of data to be processed, they need a greater reflection upon what happens and surrounds them.
-This constant overthinking, if not guided, complicates or blocks a healthy process of analysis.
-It can, then, lead to difficulties in decision-making, low self-esteem, eating or sleeping disorders, anxiety, panic attacks, difficulties in personal and professional relationships etc.
+Overthinking: Their extremely detailed mental analysis gets them a much wider amount of data to be processed, so they need a greater reflection upon what happens and surrounds them.
+This constant overthinking, if not guided, complicates or blocks a healthy analysis process.
+It can lead to difficulties in decision-making, low self-esteem, eating or sleeping disorders, anxiety, panic attacks, problems in personal and professional relationships etc.

-The sensitivity of the 5 senses.
-Their senses are often stronger, and they perceive subtle nuances that escape others.
-They can, therefore, feel disturbed by sounds that are too loud, strong flavours or smells, artificial lights.
+The sensitivity of the 5 senses: Their senses are often more potent, and they perceive subtle nuances that escape others.
+They can, therefore, feel disturbed by sounds that are too loud, solid flavours or smells, and artificial lights.

-Feeling odd or different.
-Having their way of processing information, they certainly have their vision of what happens around them and so a different reaction.
-Depending on education, culture and the family environment, since childhood, they often receive comments such as: "You are too sensitive!", "You think too much" or "How can you think like that?” or “How could you think about it?" etc. This increases the sense of diversity and inadequacy and in some cases can make them feel misunderstood, alone, and null.
+Feeling odd or different: Having their way of processing information, they certainly have their vision of what happens around them and a different reaction.
+Depending on education, culture and the family environment, since childhood, they often receive comments such as: "You are too sensitive!", "You think too much" or "How can you think like that?" or "How could you think about it?" etc. All this increases the sense of diversity and inadequacy and, in some cases, can make them feel misunderstood, alone, and null.

 Deep emotions.
 They get overwhelmed in front of a movie or an emotional situation (romantic, painful, stressful).
 They tend to have "easy tears" or feel easily overwhelmed by what they live internally.

-Being available to help others, often forgetting one's well-being.
-Their empathetic ability as well as their emotional experiences lead them to put themselves in the other's shoes and to try so hard to avoid hurting other people.
-They tend to help anyone who may need their physical help, emotional support or listening, often failing to set their boundaries or clarify their needs or desires in the professional and personal spheres.
+Being available to help others, often forgetting one's well-being: Their empathetic ability and emotional experiences lead them to put themselves in the other's shoes and try so hard to avoid hurting other people.
+As a result, they tend to help anyone who may need physical help, emotional support or listening, often failing to set boundaries or clarify their needs or desires in the professional and personal spheres.

 An example at work: They often tend to offer their help to colleagues in difficulty to the point of regularly overworking.

-An example in personal life: Sometimes sensitive girls struggle to make clear that they are not involved in someone who is courting them; girls believe they have been clear but the need to be kind and not cause pain, leads them to send contradictory signals and find themselves pursued by in love guys who think they have a chance.
+An example in personal life: Sometimes sensitive girls struggle to clarify that they are not involved in someone courting them.
+Girls believe they have been straightforward, but the need to be kind and not cause pain leads them to send contradictory signals and find themselves pursued by in-love guys who think they have a chance.